The Long List of Names That Came Before Breonna Taylor and George Floyd

 Protesters chanted “Hands Up, Don’t Shoot” to condemn Brown’s slaying as BLM launched nationwide demonstrations.
 Those protests, however, were tainted by charges of terrorism that deterred wider participation.
 The BLM movement was further marginalized by a categorical rubric (now defunct) under Trump’s Justice Department, “Black Identity Extremists.”

-Earlier this year, too, the killing of Ahmaud Arbery—a black man jogging through a white community in Georgia, killed by a pair of white vigilantes (one a former cop)—was caught on tape, chronicling a modern-day.
+Earlier this year, too, the killing of Ahmaud Arbery—a black man jogging through a white community in Georgia, killed by a pair of white vigilantes (one a former cop)—was caught on tape, chronicling a modern-day lynching.
 His killing was virtually ignored until the video emerged.

 And then there was the Central Park birdwatching incident May 25, the same day George Floyd died.
 A video shows white Amy Cooper calling the cops on black birdwatcher Christian Cooper (no relation), who had asked Amy to leash her dog.
 An enthusiastic Obama supporter in 2012, Amy was not averse to weaponizing white fragility to endanger the life of an innocent black man she repeatedly referred to as “African American” and claimed was menacing her.